-When talking about easy (or automated) link building tactics, you will hear about “white hat” techniques and “black hat” techniques.
-As you have probably imagined already, white hat is good, and black hat is bad.
+When talking about easy (or automated) link-building tactics, you will hear about “white hat” techniques and “black hat” techniques.
+As you have probably imagined already, a white hat is good, and a black hat is bad.
 Black hat refers to foul-playing tricks that could be dangerous for your SEO because search engines don’t like them, and if they discover you are using them, your SERP rankings could take a dive to the bottom of the search results.

 So, let’s see some white hat techniques.
 Your first priority in this matter should be to work on your outreach.
 You need to identify potential websites that could benefit by placing a link to your site on theirs, get their contact information, and send them messages asking them to link to your site.
 But you don’t need to browse randomly to see who to send those emails.
 The right tool will show you the sites with the highest chances to accept your linking proposals.